11-DEEPAK-KUMAR-11/Cab_Booking_Application/README.md

 - Delete driver details from database;
 - Logout

-### Features

-## Authentication and validation for customer and admin using the session uuid.

-# Admin Features :

-  - Role of the entire application's administrator.
-  - Only logged-in admin with active session tokens can add, update, or delete customers, products and orders from the main database.
-  - The admin has access to information on various customers, products and orders, etc.

-# Customer Features :

-  - On the platform, a customer can register and update their details.
-  - Customer can add the product to the cart.
-  - After adding the product to a cart, he can buy a product.
-  - The customer has the option to remove the product from the cart.

 ## Installation & Run

 - You need update the database configuration in the [application.properties](https://github.com/rajshekar11/dangerous-smash-6971/blob/main/TripMaker/src/main/resources/application.properties) file before launching the API server.